dyeadal/seleniumlib/README.md

 A browser automation framework and ecosystem.

 [undetected-chromedriver(UCD)](https://github.com/ultrafunkamsterdam/undetected-chromedriver) Licensed under the GPL-3.0 license.

 Custom Selenium Chromedriver | Zero-Config | Passes ALL bot mitigation systems (like Distil / Imperva/ Datadadome / CloudFlare IUAM)

 Many thanks to the maintainers of these projects for making powerful tools freely available to the community.

+---

+## ⚠️ Disclaimer and Responsible Use ⚠️

+This project is intended for educational and authorized automation only.

+Do NOT use this tool to interact with websites without permission or in violation of their Terms of Service.

+This script includes functionality that can mimic human interaction, which may bypass basic bot detection — use responsibly.

+The author is not liable for any misuse or legal consequences resulting from unauthorized use.

+Only test against systems you own or have explicit permission to automate.